 Elfenaupark, Cultural ensemble in Brunnadern, Switzerland.

-The site began as a women's monastery founded in 1285.
-In 1816, a Russian Grand Duchess purchased the land and developed it into a country residence.
+The site traces back to a women's monastery founded in 1285.
+In 1816, a Russian Grand Duchess bought the property and had it transformed into a country residence in the English landscape style.

 The community of curious travelers